Skip to Content

 Glass blower working on a custom creation

-There are lots of fun things to see and do in Bath, but one of the most unique is to make your own glass creation.
+One of the most unique things to do in Bath is to make your own glass creation.
 At Bath Aqua Glass, you can take one of their informative workshops designed for any skill level—from beginner to advanced—and walk out with a creative souvenir like an ornament or paperweight.
+If you don’t have time to make your own, you can also pop into the glassblowing studio to watch the professionals at work.

 During certain special events like the city’s famous Christmas market, you might find their mobile glass blowing trailer around town.
 If you’re lucky, you can sign up to make a bauble on the spot.